 There are many factors that affect your use of Jackrabbit, and many of them aren't directly related to Jackrabbit itself.
-Speed and usage are impacted by your internet connection, your ISP (Internet Service Provider), the type of the internet connection (cable vs. DSL), age of computer, CPU, memory, and how many applications are currently running on the computer.
+Speed and usage are impacted by your internet connection, your Internet Service Provider (ISP), the type of internet connection (cable vs. DSL), age of computer, CPU, memory, and how many applications are currently running on the computer.

 If you feel that Jackrabbit is running slow, consider the following:

 - Do you have a high-speed internet connection with enough bandwidth to accommodate your business needs?